Taskeract Taskeract

 When you switch checkpoints with uncommitted work in the workspace, the work is saved automatically as a WIP checkpoint on the line you walked away from.
 WIP captures show in the timeline graph as tip nodes - the abandoned head of the path you left - so you can find them at a glance.
 Click a WIP node to bring those changes back; the restore consumes the WIP so abandoned auto-saves do not pile up.

 WIP captures stay on your machine.
-They are never uploaded to the cloud and never visible to other devices on your account.
+They are never pushed to your Git remote and never visible to other devices on your account.

 Publishing